Photo by Japan Camera

-(l to r): Lakehead President and Vice-Chancellor Dr. Brian Stevenson; Honorary Doctor of Laws recipient, The Honourable Frank Iacobucci; Honorary Doctor of Laws recipient, The Honourable Bob Rae; Lakehead Chancellor Dr. Derek Burney.
+From left: Lakehead President and Vice-Chancellor Dr. Brian Stevenson; Honorary Doctor of Laws recipient, The Honourable Frank Iacobucci; Honorary Doctor of Laws recipient, The Honourable Bob Rae; Lakehead Chancellor Dr. Derek Burney.

-Approximately 330 students walked across the stage and claimed their hard-earned degrees, today, as Lakehead University’s Orillia campus hosted its 2014 Convocation Ceremonies — the University’s 50th convocation — at the Thunder Bay Community Auditorium.
+More than 900 students walked across the stage and claimed their hard-earned degrees, this weekend, as Lakehead University hosted its 2014 Convocation Ceremonies — the University’s 50th convocation — at the Thunder Bay Community Auditorium.

 “Convocation is a time-honoured tradition for graduates of all ages, and schools of all levels, around the world,” said Chancellor Derek Burney, who urged graduates to become proud ambassadors for Lakehead University.
 “It celebrates the success of academic achievement, a major foundation for whatever they choose to do in life.”

 Lakehead President and Vice-Chancellor Dr. Brian Stevenson explained that Convocation is a time for graduates to be celebrated by faculty, family, and friends.
 “While we are extremely proud of what each of our graduates has achieved, we know that their potential is boundless and that they will enjoy many more triumphs in their lives,” said Dr. Stevenson.